Tornado outbreak of December 16–17, 2019: December 17 event

-DeRidder – Rosepine – Alexandria – Pineville, Louisiana
+DeRidder–Rosepine–Alexandria–Pineville, Louisiana

 During the afternoon of December 16, a strong, long-tracked and damaging tornado touched down in DeRidder, Louisiana.
 The tornado was initially weak, causing minor EF0 to EF1 tree and roof damage in DeRidder.
 The tornado exited DeRidder, widening and strengthening as it continued northeastward into Vernon Parish and reaching EF3 strength as it passed to the southeast of Rosepine.
 Severe damage occurred along Mac Sterling Road, John Brewer Road, and Borel Road, where a couple of manufactured homes were obliterated with the debris scattered long distances through nearby fields.
 Outbuildings were destroyed, many large trees were snapped or uprooted, and some frame homes sustained partial to total roof loss.
 A few of these frame homes sustained collapse of exterior walls as well.
 A 59-year-old woman was killed in her home by the tornado in this area.
-The tornado weakened back to EF1 strength as it continued to the northeast, crossing Louisiana Highway 10, where a church lost a portion of its metal roof and outbuildings were destroyed.
+The tornado weakened back to EF1 strength as it continued to the northeast, crossing LA 10, where a church lost a portion of its metal roof and outbuildings were destroyed.
 Numerous trees were snapped as well.
 EF2 damage occurred beyond this point as the tornado moved through densely forested areas of Fort Polk, snapping and uprooting countless trees.
 A structure sustained loss of its metal roof and collapse of brick facade in this area as well.
 Exiting Fort Polk, the tornado narrowed and weakened again, causing EF0 to EF1 tree damage is it moved through unpopulated areas.
 Additional minor EF0 and EF1 tree damage occurred as the tornado continued into Rapides Parish, moving to the northeast as it passed near Hineston and Otis.
 Restrengthening then occurred as extensive EF2 tree damage occurred near the Kincaid Reservoir.
 Numerous trees were snapped and denuded, and a few sustained some low-end debarking.